yabje/scoresaber-wiki/wiki/beginners-guide.md

 ### ScoreSaber for Quest

 :::danger ScoreSaber for Quest is currently only available for Beat Saber Version `1.17.1`.
-The Release for newer Versions of the Game is **currently in development.**
+The release for newer versions of the Game is **currently in development.**
 If you want to currently use ScoreSaber on Quest, you have to downgrade your Beat Saber to `v1.17.1`.
 The easiest method to get to the right version, is to open the [OculusDB Downgrading Guide](https://oculusdb.rui2015.me/guide), select Quest as the headset, and follow the steps.

-If you still need help with or have issues with **Downgrading**, please go to the [BSMG Discord](https://discord.gg/beatsabermods).
+If you still need help with or have issues with **downgrading**, please go to the [BSMG Discord](https://discord.gg/beatsabermods).
 :::

 ::: warning ⚠️ Do not put your Steam login information into anything that isn't Steam!